zulip/zulip/templates/zerver/api/deploying-bots.md

 1. Download the `zuliprc` file for your bot from the *Active Bots* panel, using the download button.

-1. Run the bot server, where `helloworld` is the name of the bot you want to run:
+1. Run the Botserver, where `helloworld` is the name of the bot you want to run:
    `zulip-bot-server --config-file <path_to_zuliprc> --bot-name=helloworld`

     You can specify the port number and various other options; run `zulip-bot-server --help` to see how to do this.

 1. Congrats, everything is set up!
-Test your botserver like you would test a normal bot.
+Test your Botserver like you would test a normal bot.

-### Running multiple bots using the Zulip botserver
+### Running multiple bots using the Zulip Botserver

-The Zulip botserver also supports running multiple bots from a single botserver process.
+The Zulip Botserver also supports running multiple bots from a single Botserver process.
 You can do this with the following procedure.

 1. Download the `botserverrc` from the `your-bots` settings page, using the "Download config of all active outgoing webhook bots in Zulip